tgnemecek/core-website/src/collections/pages/leading.md

   text: >-
     Why face leadership challenges alone?
-PARTNER with our experts to shed new light on old problems, rapidly make difficult decisions, engage your whole team for lasting change and to optimize results.
+PARTNER with our experts to shed new light on old problems, rapidly make difficult decisions, engage your whole team to create lasting change and optimal results.

     FOR FREE: 1) A report on your own greatest leadership strength & liability; 2) Leader Compass report; 3) Instructional videos.

-    FOR MORE INFO: Contact us via message link below...take a Premium Profile for a full report on your leader strengths and weaknesses... sign up for our life-changing strategic trainings.
-You can also explore how our DATA-DRIVEN and AGILE partnering process can create sustainable change in your company for a great ROI.
+    FOR MORE INFO: Contact us via message link...take a Premium Profile for a full report on your leader strengths and weaknesses...sign up for life-changing strategic trainings...explore how our DATA-DRIVEN and AGILE processes can create sustainable change in your company for a great ROI.

-    If you are an EXECUTIVE COACH or ORGANIZATIONAL CONSULTANT, we can certify you to use The Balancing Act's powerful processes, programs and profiles for leaders, teams and organizations.
+    FOR EXECUTIVE COACHES or ORGANIZATIONAL CONSULTANTS: We can certify you to use The Balancing Act's powerful processes, programs and profiles for leaders, teams and organizations.
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600812431/eean-chen-5hz5hpjFIro-unsplash_aie6fn.jpg
 benefits: >-
   <ul>